 - 1 large carrot chopped

 - Turn the slow cooker on low and place the marrow bones in the center of the insert.

-- Cube the roast.
-Heat tallow in a large skillet over high heat.
-Arrange the meat in a single layer and sear evenly on all sides.
-Cook in batches if needed.
-Once cooked, add to the pot.
+- Heat tallow or cooking fat in a large skillet over high heat while you cube the roast.
+Sear the meat on all sides.
+Cook in batches, if needed.
+Add cooked meat to the crockpot.

 - Use what you have on hand, this recipe is very forgiving!
 Do you have other vegetables in your fridge that need to get used up?
 Add them in.
 Chop the broccoli, zucchini, or cabbage and add to the pot.
 Parsley, oregano, or rosemary may also be added or substituted.